gaia-platform/GaiaPlatform/README.md

 ### Build

-To build with `cmake`, follow the instructions from `production/README.md`.
+To build with `cmake`, follow the instructions from the [production README](https://github.com/gaia-platform/GaiaPlatform/blob/master/production/README.md).

 ### Run Tests